eloquent/pops/README.md

 ### Code quality

 Pops strives to attain a high level of quality.
 A full test suite is available, and code coverage is closely monitored.
+All of the above code examples are also tested.

 #### Latest revision test suite results
 http://ci.ezzatron.com/pops